Book of Emily

 Walter laughed softly.
 “No, not really.
 Should I be?”

-With a childlike innocence she revealed only to Walter, Emily asked what was on her mind.
-“I know this sounds terrible, but its your parents’ blood that runs through you, not the blood of those saints who adopted you.
+With childlike honesty she revealed only to Walter, Emily made no attempt to censor her thoughts.
+“I know this sounds terrible, but its your parents’ blood that runs through you, not the blood of those saints who raised you.
 Doesn’t that frighten you?”

-She saw a flash of pain pass across his face before he smiled peacefully.
-“Em, blood or not, my birth parents don’t have an once of influence over me other than what I let them have.
+Pain flashed across his face before he smiled serenely.
+“Em, blood or not, my birth parents don’t have an ounce of influence over me other than what I allow them have.
 Besides, what I feel most for them is sympathy.
 I can’t even imagine how hard it must’ve been for them to give up their baby boy.“

 Emily shook her head in disbelief.
 “I don’t get how you could possibly sympathize with them.
 I mean, what kind of monsters abandon their baby anyway?!”
 Emily felt a heaviness in her chest.
-“But my parents were even worse…” She paused, knowing better than to dive down that rabbit hole.
+“Even still, my parents were worse…” She paused, deciding it best to avoid that rabbit hole.

 Walter seized the opportunity.
 “Em, for your sake, leave your parents out of this.
 They did the best they could.”
 He gently grabbed her shoulders and looked directly into her eyes.
 “They are not the boogeypeople you make them out to be.
 You are your own woman.
 I mean, look at this life you’ve built for yourself.
 Look at this amazing marriage we have.
 You’ve accomplished everything you’ve ever set your mind to.
 I have no doubt you’ll be an extraordinary mother.”